FrancisCrickInstitute/pMANIC/README.md

 **MANIC** is a desktop application for the processing and analysis of isotopically labelled mass spectrometry data (GC-MS).

-Built with Python and PySide6, it serves as a successor to the legacy MATLAB GVISO/MANIC suite.
+Built with Python and PySide6, it serves as a successor to the legacy MATLAB [MANIC application](https://doi.org/10.1016/j.ab.2011.04.009).
 It provides a workflow for extracting ion chromatograms, correcting for natural isotope abundance, validating peak quality, and calculating absolute metabolite concentrations.

 ---